kyma-project/website/src/blog-posts/11-release-notes-06.md

 ### Google Cloud Platform Service Broker

 Kyma provides the Namespace-scoped Google Cloud Platform (GCP) Service Broker.
-In each Namespace you can configure the GCP Broker against different Google Cloud Platforms.
-Install the GCP Service Broker by provisioning the **Google Cloud Platform Service Broker Provider** class provided by the Helm Broker.
+In every Namespace you can configure the GCP Broker against different Google Cloud Platforms.
+Install the GCP Service Broker by provisioning the **Google Cloud Platform Service Broker Provider** class exposed by the Helm Broker.
 Read more about this new feature [here](/docs/0.6/components/service-brokers#overview-google-cloud-platform-broker).

 ![](./assets/gcp-provider-class.png)